Abelian instances of nonabelian symplectic reduction

 \subsection{Structure of the paper}

-The proof of Theorem \ref{th:main-new}, which relies on results of \cite{stages,Mykytyuk2008663}, is given in Section \ref{s:EqSympRed} after the necessary preliminaries on symplectic reduction and the notation have been introduced.
-Moreover, this section also contains a consequence of Theorem \ref{th:main-new} (presented as Proposition \ref{the:main-1}) which is useful for the treatment of examples in Section \ref{s:nilpotent}.
-Finally, at the end of Section \ref{s:EqSympRed}, we discuss the structure of the coadjoint orbits through the points $\mu\in \Lag^*$ to which Theorem \ref{th:main-new} applies.
-Section \ref{s:sem-pro} briefly discusses the case in which $\G$ is a semi-direct product and Theorem \ref{thm:semidirect} clarifies how Theorem \ref{th:main-new} applies in this setting.
-This result is not new, since it is a particular case of the more general theory of symplectic reduction by semi-direct products developed in \cite{Marsden1998}, but it is included to illustrate a simple application of Theorem \ref{th:main-new}.
-In Section \ref{s:nilpotent} we introduce $\Ag$-simple groups, which comprise a large class of examples for which Theorem \ref{th:main-new} applies for generic $\mu\in \Lag^*$.
-These are nilpotent, metabelian Lie groups satisfying a technical condition specified in Definition \ref{def:A-simple}.
+A proof of Theorem \ref{th:main-new}, which relies on results of \cite{stages,Mykytyuk2008663}, is given in Section~\ref{s:EqSympRed}, after the necessary preliminaries on symplectic reduction and notation have been introduced.
+In this section we also establish Proposition \ref{the:main-1}, that is fundamental for the treatment of examples in Section~\ref{s:nilpotent}.
+Finally, at the end of Section~\ref{s:EqSympRed}, we discuss the structure of coadjoint orbits through the points $\mu\in \Lag^*$ to which Theorem \ref{th:main-new} applies.
+Section~\ref{s:sem-pro} briefly discusses the case in which $\G$ is a semi-direct product and Theorem \ref{thm:semidirect} clarifies how Theorem \ref{th:main-new} applies in this setting.
+This result is not new, as it is a particular case of the more general theory of symplectic reduction by semi-direct products developed in \cite{Marsden1998}, but it is included to illustrate a simple application of Theorem \ref{th:main-new}.
+In Section~\ref{s:nilpotent}, we introduce $\Ag$-simple groups, which comprise a broad class of nilpotent metabelian Lie groups for which Theorem~\ref{th:main-new} applies for generic $\mu \in \Lag^*$.
+These groups satisfy the technical condition given in Definition~\ref{def:A-simple}.
 The main result of this section is Theorem \ref{th:generic}.
-We also show in this section that large classes of positively graded Lie algebras are $\Ag$-simple, including classical Carnot groups like the Heisenberg group and the jet space $\J^k(\R^n,\R^m)$.
+We also show in this section that large classes of positively graded Lie algebras are $\Ag$-simple, including classical Carnot groups such as the Heisenberg group and the jet space $\J^k(\R^n,\R^m)$.
 We conclude the paper by presenting Appendix~\ref{app}, with a direct proof of Theorem~\ref{th:main-new}, to make our work self-contained.

-We finally mention that a preliminary version of the results of this paper is part of the Master's thesis of the third author \cite{enzo}, and there is a slight overlap with this work.
+We finally mention that a preliminary version of the results of this paper is part of the Master's thesis of the third author \cite{Enzo}, and there is a slight overlap with this work.